Banchi Hanuse

-Banchi Hanuse is a Nuxalk filmmaker.
+Banchi Hanuse is a Nuxalk filmmaker from Canada.

 Early life and education

 Hanuse holds a Bachelor of Arts in First Nations Studies from the University of British Columbia.
 She currently resides in Bella Coola.

-Hanuse has worked at the National Film Board of Canada (NFB) as a production assistant and project coordinator.
+Hanuse has worked at the National Film Board of Canada (NFB) as an associate producer and in other roles.
 Her most well known projects at the NFB include the Finding Dawn, directed by Christine Welsh and Our World, a digital storytelling workshop for remote Indigenous communities.

-Haunse also helped found Nuxalk Radio, a radio station based out of the Nuxalk village of Q'umk'uts' (Bella Coola).
+Hanuse also helped found Nuxalk Radio, a radio station based out of the Nuxalk village of Q'umk'uts' (Bella Coola).